ManuelGanter/urban-inequality/README.md

 # Urban Inequality WWW

-This projects hold the code we will publish for the urban inequality paper at the WWW22
+This project represents the code we used for our paper titled "Predicting urban inequality using point-of-interest data"